svejnohatomas/poc-aws-lambda-js/README.md

 ## Introduction

-A Proof of Concept for hosting simple web application on AWS Lambda using CloudFormation and GitHub Actions.
+A Proof of Concept for hosting a simple web application on AWS using Lambda, DynamoDB, CloudFormation and GitHub Actions.

 ## Requirements